 Quick and easy version:

-- Chopped rotisserie chicken – using rotisserie chicken adds so much flavor and saves TIME
+Chopped rotisserie chicken: Using a rotisserie chicken adds so much flavor and saves TIME

 - Drop in the floured biscuit strips, one at a time.
 Press the strips down into the liquid gently, but don’t stir, as this may dissolve the dumplings.
 You do periodically need to stir just to make sure your dumplings aren’t sticking to the pot, but do so gently and infrequently.